kubernetes/kubernetes/cluster/addons/dns/README.md

 ## Known issues
 DNS resolution does not work from nodes directly, but it DOES work for containers.
-As best I can figure out, this is some oddity around DNAT and localhost in the kernel.
+As best I (thockin) can figure out, this is some oddity around DNAT and localhost in the kernel.
 I think I have a workaround, but it's not quite baked as of the this writing (11/6/2014).